 Dubber Is Europe getting better at funding and encouraging these things as the new… Because Horizon 2020 we’ve sort of come to the end of.
 There’s the next batch of things, there’s a whole new group of people that are all divided in new ways, and the funding calls seem to be at least pushing in this direction.
 Would that be fair?

 Michela Intellectually you have some very intelligent people in charge, and I do hope that people have realised that more recently, with recent political events and how they have been reacted to and how well they’ve been dealt with.
 Hopefully we have also witnessed some intelligent actions.
-I have been witnessing intelligence.
-I wouldn’t be part of these advisory groups if I wasn’t interacting with incredibly inspiring, intelligent people around me.
+I have been witnessing intelligence, I wouldn’t be part of these advisory groups if I wasn’t interacting with incredibly inspiring, intelligent people around me.
 There really are some incredible people there.
 Intellectually it’s phenomenal.

-There is an administrative part that still runs on a steam engine, and there is a difficulty, of course, of doing moon shots with a steam engine.
-Unless we address some of these systems at the core, at the operational level, we will not reach the sort of goals that we wish to reach, and we constantly fall over because of those.
+There is an administrative part that still runs on a steam engine, and there is a difficulty, of course, of doing moonshots with a steam engine.
+Unless we address some of these systems at the core, at the operational level, we will not reach the sort of goals that we wish to reach, and we’ll constantly fall over because of those.
 There is quite a good possibility that the agile systems that are coming in, that are already being tested and developed, can take over so quickly in administration that the bottom will fall out of the old fashioned bureaucracy, and it will be very painful if that happens in that order.

-What I’m trying to advocate for is for system design at the core of all of the operations where we start to build on the same railway tracks, and I have a good idea as to where that might be, or who might be running them at the moment, and we build the value-added on top for all of the different operations that we need to solve or that we need to upgrade.
-This also includes the financial administration of European projects, which I think is well overdue for revamp.
+So what I’m trying to advocate for is for system design at the core of all of the operations where we start to build on the same railway tracks, and I have a good idea as to where that might be, or who might be running them at the moment, and we build the value-added on top for all of the different operations that we need to solve or that we need to upgrade.
+This also includes the financial administration of European projects, which I think is well overdue for a revamp.
 It’s incredibly painful and difficult both to innovate and to deal with in the current landscape, because the landscape has progressed.
 It has moved on tremendously, actually, and surprisingly for me.

 For instance, the introduction of the creative industries in the core programme I did not expect to happen as quickly as it has done, and it is much down to… There is a group of people.
-The group of people is… I mean, I say whole group of people, it’s a handful of people really when you look at it.
+Actually the whole group of people is… I mean, I say whole group of people, it’s a handful of people really when you look at it.
 Let’s just say that certain regions in Germany have invested heavily, and I mean really put their money where their mouth is in terms of securing this.
 Years ago if you had asked me, I would have expected Britain to be at the forefront of placing the creative industries at the centre of Europe.
 It has been completely the opposite.
 It’s been, for instance, we’re working with Mannheim.
 I opened from Mannheim the cooperation after the…

-Dubber The Franco-German alliance, wasn’t it?
+Dubber The Franco-German Alliance, wasn’t it?

-Michela The Franco-German alliance in the creative industries, which was the first alliance after the Merkel-Macron agreement.
+Michela The Franco-German Alliance in the creative industries, which was the first alliance after the Merkel-Macron agreement.
 There are parts of Europe who have really invested in employing teams to work on raising awareness in this domain.
-For instance, the MEP, Member of European Parliament, Christian Ehler who managed to get the Commission Parliament and the member states to agree to putting the CCI, the Cultural Creative Industries, at the top of the agenda of industry.
+For instance, the MEP, Member of European Parliament, Christian Ehler who managed to get the Commission, Parliament and the member states to agree to putting the CCI, the Cultural Creative Industries, at the top of the agenda of industry.
 And now Mariya Gabriel in her speech in January saying the CCI are her top priority.